This page has been given to you to help answer some of the questions you may have about your polycystic ovarian syndrome (PCOS) diagnosis.

 What is the difference between PCO and PCOS?

-The term polycystic ovaries (PCO) describes the appearance of the ovaries seen on ultrasound, but there are no symptoms or hormone findings as described previously.
+The term polycystic ovaries (PCO) describe the appearance of the ovaries seen on ultrasound, but there are no symptoms or hormone findings.
 About 20 in every 100 women in the general population have ovaries with this appearance.

 What is not known from the current evidence is whether these women will develop a full blown PCOS in the future.